sayakpaul/you-dont-know-tensorflow/README.md

 of TensorFlow.
 I focus on two things: **(1)** handling variable-length sequences in TensorFlow and **(2)** XLA.

-**⚠️Disclaimer 1 ⚠️**: Please note that it's my observation that I have found the use of these two things to be poorer than expected.
-Someone may have other findings, and I don't have any immediate conflicts with those.
+**⚠️Disclaimer 1 ⚠️**: Please note that it's my observation that I have found the usage of these two things to be poorer than expected.
+Someone else may have other findings, and I don't have any immediate conflicts with those.

 **⚠️Disclaimer 2 ⚠️**: The title of this talk is meant to be humorous and is NOT so to hurt anyone’s sentiments.